-The BOE is responsible for the selection and designation of all textbooks to be used in the district schools.
-The Superintendent of Schools shall recommend suitable lists of textbooks to be used in the schools for the Board's consideration.
+The Board of Education is responsible for the selection and designation of all textbooks to be used in the District.
+The Superintendent of Schools, in cooperation with the Assistant Superintendents for Instruction, shall recommend suitable lists of textbooks to be used in the schools for the Board's consideration.